csaguiar/CourseProjectGCD/README.md

 # Introduction
 This repo contains the run_analysis.R script developed to summarize the data collected from the accelerometers in the Samsung Galaxy S smartphone.
-This script is part of the Course Project of the Getting and Cleaning Data Course provided by Johns Hopkins University through Coursera MOOC.
+This script is the Course Project from the Getting and Cleaning Data Course provided by Johns Hopkins University through Coursera.
 The data was downloaded from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip .
 The script reads the data from the files described below:

 - 'features.txt': List of all features.